dotnet/docs/docs/standard/serialization/system-text-json/converters-how-to.md

 :::code language="csharp" source="snippets/how-to/csharp/PersonConverterWithTypeDiscriminatorAlt.cs" id="ReadMethod":::

-### Support round trip for Stack\<T>
+### Support round trip for `Stack` types

-If you deserialize a JSON string into a <xref:System.Collections.Generic.Stack%601> object and then serialize that object, the contents of the stack are in reverse order.
-This behavior applies to the following types and interface, and user-defined types that derive from them:
+If you deserialize a JSON string into a `Stack` object and then serialize that object, the contents of the stack are in reverse order.
+This behavior applies to the following types and interfaces, and user-defined types that derive from them:

 * <xref:System.Collections.Stack>
 * <xref:System.Collections.Generic.Stack%601>